Labs64/laravel-boilerplate/README.md

 ## Docker

-Tere is a Docker based local development environment prepared, which provides a very flexible and extensible way of building your custom Laravel 5 applications.
+Here is a Docker based local development environment prepared, which provides a very flexible and extensible way of building your custom Laravel 5 applications.

 ### What's Inside
 This project is based on [docker-compose](https://docs.docker.com/compose/).
 By default, the following containers are started: _laravel-env (centos:7 based), mysql, phpmyadmin, nginx_.
 The `/var/www/laravel-boilerplate` directory is the web root which is mapped to the nginx container.